brn-cntrl/pilot_server/README.md

     sudo installer -pkg ./AWSCLIV2.pkg -target /

 **Instructions**

 **Setup AWS Credentials**

 * In terminal, run: aws configure
-* Enter the AWS access key (Found on Empatica Care)
+* Enter the AWS access key (to be provided)
-* Enter the AWS secret access key (Found on Empatica Care)
+* Enter the AWS secret access key (to be provided)
 * Enter the default region name (us-west-2)
 * Leave default output as None

-**Notes**

-* The AWS Requester retrieves the most recently created data file from the Empatica AWS cloud server and appends the name of the participant to the data filename.
-The participant information form must be submitted before downloading the data or the script will not run.
-* Run the Empatica session and be sure to end the session before pressing the download button.
+### Classes

+**Subject**

+The susbject.py class handles all subject data collected during the experiment

+**AWS Handler**

+The aws_handler.py class manages the uploading of subject data to the XR lab's AWS server.

+**Recording Manager**

+The recording_manager.py class handles all recording threads and audio input settings.

+**Test Manager**

+The test_manager.py class handles all testing procedures.
+The test questions are stored in external JSON files:
+    SER_questions.json
+    task_1_data.json
+    task_2_data.json